007vasy/pym-disk/README.md

 # TODOS

+- document how to use
+- document how to start developing
 - discover last device, rather than getting it from the cli
 - speed test with s3bfg
 - input checking, everything is higher than 0, min < max, stripe % 2 == 0, min \* 2^x == max? x>=1